bjm021/ncd-red-mcp3428/README.md

 ### Usage

 The `test.js` file included in this library contains basic examples for use.
-All of the available configurations are available in the node-red node through the UI.
+All of the available configurations are available in the node-red node through the UI including the option to change **the address** of the device to use.

 ### Raspberry Pi Notes